 WPN 22-5 extended categorical income eligibility to HUD means-tested programs.
-WAP subrecipients may certify, and must document, that applicants have met the income requirements of HUD means-test programs through mechanisms including, but not limited to, applicant documentation, interagency lists of recipients, shared system databases, etc.
+WAP subrecipients must certify, and document, that applicants have met the income requirements of HUD means-test programs through mechanisms including, but not limited to, applicant documentation, interagency lists of recipients, shared system databases, etc. the method of verification of eligibility must be included in the client file.

 The applicant must provide evidence or income documentation satisfactory to the outreach worker that the household meets the eligibility requirements.
-The documentation must be maintained in the client file and made available for inspection by the agency employee and State staff.
+The documentation must be maintained in the client file and made available for inspection by the agency employees and State staff.
 Applicant income must be verified or calculated for the one-year period prior to the certification month.
 Income data for a part of a year may be annualized to determine eligibility-for example, by multiplying by four the amount of income received during the most recent three months.
 A minimum of three months' income documentation must be available.
 If the household is determined to be ineligible based on the average income for three months, the applicant should be notified that 12 months of documentation may be provided to re-determine eligibility.
 Client income must be verified for the three-month period prior to the certification month or the twelve-month period if necessary.
 Applications on file for one year or more must be re-certified for the year prior to pre-inspection.